-Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
+Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives.
 This week's post was written by Zac Burgenbauch, a student assistant in the Urban Archives.
 Zac is a senior majoring in Music with a focus in Composition.

 Bess Lomax Hawes (1921-2009) was a folk musician, folklorist, and professor of anthropology at San Fernando State College (now California State University Northridge).
 During her time as a musician she wrote many songs, including the Kingston Trio hit “M.T.A.”
 She also performed and collaborated with such American folk luminaries as Pete Seeger and Woody Guthrie.
 Her father, John Avery Lomax, and brother, Alan Lomax, were famous folklorists and musicologists who traveled across the United States collecting thousands of folk songs and interviews for the Archive of American Folk Songs in the Library of Congress.

 Hawes became a part of the Anthropology Department at San Fernando Valley State College in 1963, where she taught several classes on folk music and folklore.
 The Bess Lomax Hawes Student Folklore Collection consists of findings and data collected by students enrolled in her anthropology classes between 1958 and 1977.
 The collection covers an immense range of subjects, including American folk song lyrics, Romanian proverbs, and detailed descriptions of the games of schoolchildren.